Salvation Army expands program for pregnant and parenting teens in Boise

 “I was going to just get my GED but then I came across this program and I liked it just because it is so flexible, they help you with a lot of stuff, and I haven’t seen a lot of places that really do that,” Arvizu said.
 “It’s not as hard because I have someone if I need help—they’ll help me.”

-They are the Marian Booth Pritchett School—operated by the Salvation Army Boise Corps— which makes it possible for young parents in the Boise, Idaho, area to earn their high school diploma.
-The Booth School has been educating pregnant and parenting teens for nearly 100 years.
+They are The Booth Program for Young Parents—operated by the Salvation Army Boise Corps—which makes it possible for young parents in the Boise, Idaho, area to earn their high school diploma.
+The Booth Program has been supporting pregnant and parenting teens for years.
 And while the COVID-19 pandemic changed life in Boise, the corps is still offering a program—albeit a hybrid model in which students attend class twice a week and also take courses through the online platform, ICON.

 But now the program is going through a massive transformation that the corps hopes will allow them to serve a wider range of teens in the Boise area.

-The Booth School’s partnership with the Boise school district ran its course in May 2020, leading the corps and staff to formulate the idea of Cardinal Academy.
-The idea is simple: create a public charter school that will provide education to pregnant and parenting teens ages 14-21 who want to complete their high school education.
-The academy will partner with the Booth School—which will continue as a standalone program—to provide wraparound services to students such as life skills and child care.
+Cardinal Academy is a public charter school that will provide education to pregnant and parenting teens ages 14-21 who want to complete their high school education.
+The academy will partner with The Booth Program for Young Parents—which will continue as a standalone program—to provide wraparound services to students such as life skills and child care.